 Perhaps because of the pandemic, we’ve seen some evidence of boreout here at Firstbeat, with some measurements showing increased ‘green moments’.
 However, interpreting the data must be done with caution.

 It is important to remember that the green color in a Firstbeat graph simply means that the parasympathetic (‘rest & digest’) nervous system is dominant over the sympathetic (‘fight or flight’) system.
 In most cases this tells us a person is experiencing good recovery, but in some cases, it might indicate boreout as well.

 Just as stress (shown as red in a Firstbeat graph) can be positive or negative, recovery, too, can have many shades and levels.
 We need to understand the context during the measurement, as well as individual differences in stress response – and then find the right individual balance between stress and recovery.

 Good Recovery, Different Context

-Figure 1 below illustrates the importance of context.
-It shows a busy woman who has managed to integrate recovery into her day through peaceful, focused work in the morning and a conscious relaxation break after work.
-This is a good result and illustrates that we can learn to manage our stress levels by structuring our days in a meaningful way.
+Context is key.
+For example, a busy woman who has managed to integrate rest into her day through peaceful, focused work in the morning and a conscious relaxation break after work will show as recovery time and illustrates that we can learn to manage our stress levels by structuring our days in a meaningful way.

-Figure 2 below shows a person whose routines changed dramatically in the lockdown.
-Her result shows more recovery in her workday compared to usual, but her subjective experience was that she missed her usual activity and felt bored.
-This – to her – was a sign that she needed to challenge herself more despite the graph looking like a good result at first glance.
+Another person whose routines had changed dramatically in lockdown had a different experience.
+Her result showed a lot more recovery during the workday compared to her usual result, but her subjective experience was that she missed her usual activity and felt bored.
+This – to her – would be a sign that she needed to challenge herself more despite the graph looking like a good result at first glance.